AdobeDocs/workfront-known-issues.sv-SE/help/maintenance/current-updates.md

 #### Startsida

-**[!UICONTROL Home]: [!UICONTROL Workspace] och punkter inte läses in**
+**[!UICONTROL Home]: [!UICONTROL Workspace] och punkter läses inte in**

 När en användare loggar in kan följande inträffa:

-* Användarens nya [!UICONTROL Home Workspace] läser inte in och felmeddelandet visas &quot;[!UICONTROL We are unable to load your Workspace information.
-Please contact Workfront so we can figure out what went wrong and fix it.]&quot;
+* Användarens nya [!UICONTROL Home Workspace] läses inte in och felet [!UICONTROL We are unable to load your Workspace information.
+Please contact Workfront so we can figure out what went wrong and fix it.] visas
-* Användarens stift läses inte in och felet visas[!UICONTROL Your pins are unavailable because of a system error.
-Try refreshing your browser to fix the problem.]&quot;
+* Användarens stift läses inte in och felet [!UICONTROL Your pins are unavailable because of a system error.
+Try refreshing your browser to fix the problem.] visas

 #### Användare